-If you are successful, we will invite you to the online assessment centre, to complete the final stage of selection.
+If you are successful, we will invite you to the Assessment & Recruitment Centre (ARC), to complete the final stage of selection.

-Stage 3 - Online assessment centre.
-You can find out more information here: https://prisonandprobationjobs.gov.uk/prison-officer/tips-for-applying/
+Stage 3 - Assessment & Recruitment Centre (ARC) You can find out more information about the ARC here: https://prisonandprobationjobs.gov.uk/prison-officer/tips-for-applying/ application:

-The online assessment centre tests whether you have the abilities, behaviours, strengths and fitness for the job.
-The online assessment centre has four components that you will need to pass to progress with your application:
+The ARC tests whether you have the abilities, behaviours, strengths and fitness for the job.
+The ARC has six components that you will need to pass to progress with your